softlayer/ember-cli-jsdoc/README.md

     * You can make any changes to this file as needed to suit your configuration needs
 * Generated documentation is accessible at *http://localhost:4200/docs*
 * Customized JSDoc template to support display of custom [@observes](https://github.com/notmessenger/jsdoc-plugins#emberobservestag) tag
-* Automatically populates @listen tag values through use of the [emberListensTag plugin](https://github.com/notmessenger/jsdoc-plugins#emberlistenstag)
+* Automatically populates @listens tag values through use of the [emberListensTag plugin](https://github.com/notmessenger/jsdoc-plugins#emberlistenstag)
 * You do not have to employ the @default tag for non-complex types, through the use of the [defaultTag plugin](https://github.com/notmessenger/jsdoc-plugins#defaulttag)